 A savorer of stories.
-In awe that every single one of our stories is unique, important, stereotype-shattering, and written by God.
 Attentive to the politics of storytelling–whose story is told, by whom, when, and why–and the power of stories to affirm experience and instill empathy.
-Obsessed with the conjuring ability of words like petrichor, sonder, and chalkdown (look them up!).
+Obsessed with the conjuring ability of words like petrichor, sonder, and chalkdown.

-Now, a PhD student at UC Santa Cruz studying east African authors and the Indian Ocean.
+Now, a PhD student at UC Santa Cruz studying east African fiction and the Indian Ocean, ships, mobility, and oceanic networks.
 Asking how the literature we read shapes the world we see, live in, and believe to be possible.
 Committed to introducing more people to books by African authors, while reframing the ways we read them.
-A wife, a cattledog owner, a social justice advocate, a person of faith.
+A wife, cattledog owner, social justice advocate, person of faith.